pellepelster/pelle.io/site/content/posts/ca-secured-ssh-connections.md

 [..]
 {{< / highlight >}}

-this enables togehter with the various authentication backends to short lived SSH user certificates that expire after a certain ammount of time.
+this enables together with the various authentication backends to short-lived SSH user certificates that expire after a certain amount of time.